 THE MINISTER - Let’s stick to the facts, not necessarily remarks aimed at satisfying certain interests.
 Brazil’s repeated confirmation that it’s staying in the Paris Agreement on the climate is an important signal that we wanted to encourage.
 We’re going to pay special attention to the agreement’s impact on the environment.
 I strongly believe that in order for an agreement with Mercosur to be a good agreement, it must also increase the level of our requirements for fighting climate change and protecting biodiversity and social rights.

 In any case, it seems to me essential for France and Europe to continue talking about environmental and climate issues with Brazil, which for a long time has been a major sustainable development partner at global level.

-And the fight against global warming and in favour of countries’ sustainable development is nothing without the involvement of local governments.
+And the fight against global warming and in favor of countries’ sustainable development is nothing without the involvement of local governments.
 This is especially true in Brazil’s case.
 France, with the agreement of the federal government, is thus supporting active efforts by the federal states and municipalities to implement the Sustainable Development Goals, in Curitiba and Sao Paulo and with the recently-created consortium for sustainable development in the north-east.

 Q. - How long must we wait before France ratifies the agreement?
 One year?
 More?

 THE MINISTER - Because of its content, which covers the areas of responsibility not only of the European Union but also of the member states, the agreement will indeed be submitted for ratification by all the European Union member states, including by the French Parliament.
 But it will first have to be the focus of a debate and a formal vote at the Council of the European Union and the European Parliament, following a legal review.
 This will undeniably be quite a lengthy process, and we don’t anticipate having to take any formal position at the Council before the end of 2020.